Identification-Detection Group Testing Protocols for COVID-19 at High Prevalence: Introduction

-In this paper we describe a new class of protocols for group testing where the main objective is to maximize the probability that classification of samples is completed within the first round of tests.
-Precisely, if the tested group has exactly one positive sample, then the protocols detect that there is only one positive and identify it without the need for a second round of individual testing.
+Differently from previous works, we here are not limited to low prevalence.
+Specifically, in this paper we describe a new class of protocols for group testing where the main objective is to maximize the probability that classification of samples is completed within the first round of tests.
+If the tested group has exactly one positive sample, then the protocols detect that there is only one positive and identify it without the need for a second round of individual testing.
 The protocols also detect the presence (without identification) of two or more positives in the group, in which case a second round must be applied to identify the positive individuals.
 These protocols are thus analogous to error control codes able to correct one error and detect two or more errors occurring in a group \cite{RL09}.
 Due to this capability to directly identify one positive in the first round, this work is specially suited for high prevalence ($5\%-10\%$) scenarios, differently from other methods which address the low prevalence case \cite{mallapaty2020mathematical,Shental2020,yelin2020,Hirotsu2020,mutesa2021}.
-Also, due to the problem of dilution which can lead to false negatives, this work is particularly focused on those pool sizes which can be realistically used in a diagnostic laboratory.
+Also, due to the problem of dilution which can lead to false negatives, this work is particularly focused on those pool sizes which can be realistically used in a diagnostic laboratory\cite{mallapaty2020mathematical,Hirotsu2020,ben2020,Abid2020,Vandenberg2021,Barak2021}.
+We present next the main results of the investigation, based on the probabilistic analysis detailed at the end of the paper.